BoussonKarel/MCT-S3-DEVICE/6 - XAML.md

 ![enter image description here](https://i.imgur.com/JfuT5VD.png)

 ### Alignments
-- A view's preferred alignment determines its position and size within the rectangle allocated for it by it's container.
+- A view's preferred alignment determines its position and size within the rectangle allocated for it by its container.

 ```xml
 <StackLayout>